PrestaShop/prestashop-specs/Order Page View.md

 **A red warning is shown** if the filled amount is inferior or superior of the order’s total comparing the total of the transactions and order’s total.

-After adding, the user can display **all the details of the transaction by pressing Detail button**.
+After adding, the user can display **all the details of the transaction by pressing the Detail button**.
 It will show below the arrow **the number, brand, expiration date and owner of the credit card** for any payment module.

 **If the order’s status** is considered **as paid then before adding a transaction** the user has to specify in **which generated invoices from a droplist** it will be added.